-Each student must fill out an Application for participation in the program and any other forms required to satisfy the guidelines as set forth herein.
+Each student must satisfy the guidelines as set forth herein.
 Failure to comply with these requirements may result in the denial of credit for the program.

 No Concurrent Paid Relationship - Since the work to be performed is pro bono, there may be no concurrent paid employment relationship between the law student and the placement sponsor.